Difference Between Realism and Naturalism

 Realism vs Naturalism

-Realism is a literary movement that focuses on the realistic portrayal of everyday life, often depicting characters from the middle and lower classes in their ordinary activities.
+Realism is a literary movement that focuses on the realistic portrayal of everyday life, depicting characters from the middle and lower classes in their ordinary activities.
 Naturalism takes realism to a more extreme level by presenting a deterministic view of the world, where characters are at the mercy of their environment and circumstances.

 Realism vs Naturalism